AbdelazizAdel/Evaluate-News-NLP-Website/README.md

 3. If you want to run the project in the development environment, in step 4 type "npm run build-dev" instead of "npm run build-prod" but please note that in the development environment I am using webpack-dev-server so you won't be able to analyze the article.
 If you want to analyze your articles then use the production environment not the development environment.

+4. If you want to run the unit tests then type the command "npm run test".